Two-parameter counter-diabatic driving in quantum annealing: Method

-where $\mathcal{A}^*_\gamma(t)$ is also a linear combination of $\sigma_i^y$ but with a different coefficient than in $\mathcal{A}^*_\lambda(t)$.
+where $\mathcal{A}'_\gamma(t)$ is also a linear combination of $\sigma_i^y$ but with a different coefficient than in $\mathcal{A}'_\lambda(t)$.

-One may wonder if the same linear combination of $\sigma_i^y$ operators as in $\mathcal{A}^*_\lambda(t)$ with just a different coefficient would lead to different results.
+One may wonder if the same linear combination of $\sigma_i^y$ operators as in $\mathcal{A}'_\lambda(t)$ with just a different coefficient would lead to different results.
 As we will see in the next section, it indeed leads to an improvement of the annealing performance in several measures, thanks to the enhanced space of search for variational optimization of the coefficients as functions of time.
+See, also, Appendix~\ref{appendix:different_gamma}.

-As shown in Appendix~\ref{App_A}, finding the optimal coefficients in the two adiabatic gauge potentials $\mathcal{A}^*_\lambda$ and $\mathcal{A}^*_\gamma$ is equivalent to minimizing the two-parameter action
+As shown in Appendix~\ref{App_A}, finding the optimal coefficients in the two adiabatic gauge potentials $\mathcal{A}'_\lambda$ and $\mathcal{A}'_\gamma$ is equivalent to minimizing the two-parameter action,

-with respect to the parameters in the two adiabatic gauge potentials $\mathcal{A}^*_\lambda$ and $\mathcal{A}^*_\gamma$, i.e.,
+with respect to the parameters in the two adiabatic gauge potentials $\mathcal{A}'_\lambda$ and $\mathcal{A}'_\gamma$, i.e.,

-where $G_\gamma(\mathcal{A}^*_\gamma) \equiv \partial_\gamma \mathcal{H}_0 + i [\mathcal{A}^*_\gamma, \mathcal{H}_0]$ is the additional Hermitian operator with respect to $\gamma(t)$.
+where $G_\gamma(\mathcal{A}'_\gamma) \equiv \partial_\gamma \mathcal{H}_0 + i [\mathcal{A}'_\gamma, \mathcal{H}_0]$ is the additional Hermitian operator with respect to $\gamma(t)$.

-As we will see later, the introduction of an additional time dependence for the transverse magnetic field strength, $\gamma(t)$, and thus the emergence of the additional adiabatic gauge potential $\mathcal{A}^*_\gamma(t)$ has significant consequences for local CD driving.
-The operator distance and thus the corresponding action, Eq.~\eqref{eq_action}, can be analytically determined for a given set of two functions $\lambda(t)$ and $\gamma(t)$.
-A detailed derivation of Eqs.~\eqref{eq_H_CD_new} and \eqref{eq_action} can be found in Appendix~\ref{App_A} and the application of the latter on the easy single-body Landau-Zener model in Appendix~\ref{App_B}.
+As we will see later, the introduction of an additional time dependence for the transverse magnetic field strength, $\gamma(t)$, and thus the emergence of the additional adiabatic gauge potential $\mathcal{A}'_\gamma(t)$ has significant consequences for local CD driving.
+The operator distance and thus the corresponding action, given by Eq.~\eqref{eq_action}, can be algebraically determined for a given set of two functions $\lambda(t)$ and $\gamma(t)$.
+A detailed derivation of Eqs.~\eqref{eq_H_CD_new} and \eqref{eq_action} can be found in Appendix~\ref{App_A} and its application on the easy single-body Landau-Zener model in Appendix~\ref{App_B}.

-Although it is desirable to find the best possible functional forms of $\lambda(t)$ and $\gamma(t)$, we work with simple conventional forms of those functions as illustrated in the next section and delegate the optimization of those functions to a future project.
+Although it is desirable to find the best possible functional forms of $\lambda(t)$ and $\gamma(t)$, this poses an additional complex step of functional optimization, about which we do not have a clear principle to rely upon.
+Indeed, existing studies adopt simple functions satisfying boundary conditions without elaborating on further optimization of functional forms \cite{sels2017minimizing, kolodrubetz2017geometry, claeys2019floquet} .
+We follow this tradition and work with simple conventional forms of those functions as illustrated in the next section and delegate the optimization of those functions to a future project.
+See Appendix \ref{appendix:different_gamma} for additional information.